-An example of an application enabler is KubeEdge Edge Service (a CNCF open source project and Akraino Blueprint family), which provides well-known cloud native Kubernetes APIs for edge application and service management.
-KubeEdge also provides IoT support for edge cloud computing, such as device management, event bus, IoT protocol support, etc. The Akraino KubeEdge Edge Service Blueprint project is a blueprint family that showcases end-to-end solution for edge services.
-It demonstrates solutions such as ML inference offloading, edge data analytics etc.
+An example of an application enabler is the KubeEdge Edge Service (a CNCF open source project and Akraino Blueprint family), which provides well-known cloud native Kubernetes APIs for edge application and service management.
+KubeEdge also provides IoT support for edge cloud computing, such as device management, event bus, IoT protocol support, etc. The Akraino KubeEdge Edge Service Blueprint project is a blueprint family that showcases an end-to-end solution for edge services, demonstrating integrated components such as ML inference offloading, edge data analytics etc.